lixiny/Handeye-Calibration-ROS/README.md

 ## License
-handeyeCalibWithDepthCamera is freely available for free non-commercial use, and may be redistributed under these conditions.
+This repo is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](LICENSE) for further details